Sampo (film): Production

+The film was foremost a Soviet Mosfilm production, Finnish film companies were reluctant to participate but Suomi-Filmi was eventually persuaded to join the production.

 Each scene was shot a total of four times (using two cameras), as the film was produced in both Russian and Finnish (with dialogue dubbed afterwards) and in both standard and anamorphic widescreen aspect ratios.
 The film used the Sovcolor color film process.
 Sampo was the first Finnish film to feature surround sound, with four channels.

 The Day the Earth Froze

 The US version The Day the Earth Froze received 24 minutes of cuts, decreasing the 91 minute runtime to 67 minutes; its credits were heavily altered: the original credits were replaced with English language titles.
 For example, Ptushko was credited as 'Gregg Sebelious', Andris Oshin was listed as 'Jon Powers', and Eve Kivi was listed as 'Nina Anderson'.